 The Crushing Weight of Isolation: Exploring Themes of Loneliness in Mary Shelley's Frankenstein

 Mary Shelley's Frankenstein is a gothic masterpiece that transcends its horror genre origins to explore profound philosophical themes.
 One of the most compelling and enduring aspects of the novel is its exploration of isolation, a pervasive feeling experienced by both Victor Frankenstein and his creation.
-This article delves deep into the various manifestations of isolation depicted throughout the novel, analyzing key quotes to understand their significance and the lasting impact of loneliness on the characters and the narrative as a whole.
+Now, this article delves deep into the various manifestations of isolation depicted throughout the novel, analyzing key quotes to understand their significance and the lasting impact of loneliness on the characters and the narrative as a whole.
 We'll examine how isolation fuels the tragedy, shaping the characters' actions and ultimately contributing to the devastating consequences.

 Introduction: A World of Solitude